dimxy/doc-dev/first-cc-heir.md

         int32_t blockHeight = (int32_t)it->second.blockHeight;
 ```
-Get a transaction from the returned array
+Get a transaction from the returned array,
-unmarshal its opret and check if this is a tx from this funding plan
+unmarshal its opret and check if this is a tx from this funding plan:
 ```
         if (myGetTransaction(it->first.txhash, vintx, blockHash) &&     // NOTE: use non-locking version of GetTransaction as we may be called from validation code vintx.vout.size() > 0 &&